yashu1wwww/Instagram-Auto-Story-View-Like/README.md

 # Instagram-Auto-Story-View-Like
 Instagram Auto Story View &amp; Like using selenium with python

-Auto post and comment on Instagram using Selenium with Python.

 Change line 15 and 16 with your username and password.

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/, extract the file, and place it in this folder.
 Open the command prompt in that particular folder and enter story.py, or double-click on story.py, or you can rename the file and run it.